Lonnie Johnson (musician): Later career

 After World War II, Johnson made the transition to rhythm and blues, recording for King in Cincinnati and having a hit in 1948 with "Tomorrow Night" written by Sam Coslow and Will Grosz.
-The topped the Billboard Race Records chart for 7 weeks and reached number 19 on the pop chart with sales of three million copies.
+The song topped the Billboard Race Records chart for seven weeks and reached number 19 on the pop chart with sales of three million copies.
 A blues ballad with piano accompaniment and background singers, the song bore little resemblance to much of Johnson's earlier blues and jazz material.
 The follow-ups "Pleasing You", "So Tired", and "Confused" were also R&B hits.

 In 1952 Johnson toured England.
 Tony Donegan, a British musician who played on the same bill, paid tribute to Johnson by changing his name to Lonnie Donegan.
 Johnson's performances are thought to have been received poorly by British audiences; this may have been due to organizational problems with the tour.